How to Grow Dragon Fruit Indoors: Pitaya Plant Growth Guide

 - Once your dragon fruit begins to grow, keep the climbing pole moist; use a dripper in this case, as this method will allow you to control better the water intake of your dragon fruit;

 - Even if it usually takes months or even years for your dragon fruit plant to get going, you might be lucky and witness some massive growth spurts in a week or two.
 In this case, your plant can reach a foot in height very quickly.
-It is an extra reason why you should put the climbing pole in the container from the beginning;
+It is an extra reason why you should put the climbing pole in the container from the beginning.
+Watch out also for possible pests that will invade the plant and inhibit its growth;

 - Dragon fruits can become large indoor plants if you offer them the best maintenance, so make sure you transfer them to larger pots with more durable and more reliable poles to climb;